fossabot/qjs/README.md

 **Optimization Tips:**
 1. Use runtime pools for concurrent applications
 2. Compile frequently-used scripts to bytecode
+3. Use ProxyValue for large objects or shared state to avoid serialization overhead
-3. Minimize large object conversions between Go and JS
+4. Minimize small object conversions between Go and JS - prefer ProxyValue for complex types
-4. Set appropriate memory limits
+5. Set appropriate memory limits

 **Security**